fernandoreds/MYMOR.readme/README.md

 # MYMOR

-Mymor is aimed at creating an e-commerce platform with a shopping cart feature, developed with Python for the backend and Angular for the frontend.
+Mymor is aimed at creating a clothing store platform that features user registration, login functionality, and a shopping cart for purchasing items.
 The goal is to create a seamless shopping experience with secure authentication and efficient cart management.

 ## Technologies
 - **Backend**: Python, Django